Lake Waramaug Observed

 A Celebration of One of the Most Enchanting Lakes in New England

-Purchased books will be mailed as soon as they arrive from the printer in December.
-The book will also be available at the Hickory Stick Book Store in Washington Depot, the House of Books in Kent and in the gift shop of the Institute for American Indian Studies on Curtis Road, Washington.
+Purchase this book on the link below.
+It is also available at the Hickory Stick Book Store in Washington Depot, the House of Books in Kent and in the gift shop of the Institute for American Indian Studies on Curtis Road, Washington.